algofi-sas/data-viz-angular/README.md

 Now you can test your CI by pushing changes to your repo.

-### Accessing `process.env.*` variables localy and on the server in Angular
+### Accessing `process.env.*` variables locally and on the server in Angular

 #### Installing the Plugin

-To acheave this part you have to install the following grunt plugin:
+This part will help you accessing the [config vars](https://devcenter.heroku.com/articles/config-vars) by Heroku and your enviroment variables locally, so to acheave this you have to install the following grunt plugin:

 ``` sh
 $ npm install grunt-ng-constant --save-dev